 Property Damage Claims Allow You to Recover Compensation for Damage to Your Car

 When you are involved in an accident that is not your fault, you are entitled to recovery for the damage to your vehicle.
 You can submit a claim for property damage compensation to the insurance company of the driver who is at fault.
-Usually, that company will pay for the damage to your vehicle and other property lost, destroyed or damage in the collision unless they are contesting who is at fault.
+Usually, that company will pay for the damage to your vehicle and other property lost, destroyed, or damaged in the collision unless they are contesting who is at fault.
 You may also submit a claim to your own insurance carrier for the damage to your vehicle, but only if the policy includes “collision” coverage.
-Often times, your claim is handled more quickly when filed with your own insurance company who will then work with the other party’s insurance company to get reimbursed.
+Oftentimes, your claim is handled more quickly when filed with your own insurance company which will then work with the other party’s insurance company to get reimbursed.

-If You Were Injured in the Accident, a Personal Injury Claim Can Make Sure You Have the Funds to Fully Recover
+If You Were Injured in the Accident, a Personal Injury Claim Can Ensure You Have the Funds to Recover

 If you are injured in a car accident in New Mexico, you are also entitled to recovery for your medical bills, lost wages, and pain and suffering.
 The value of your personal injury claim will be determined by the severity of your injuries and medical documentation.
 It is important to remember that the insurance company will only settle once.
 They will quickly offer to pay your first few medical bills or lost wages so that they can settle quickly and wash their hands of the incident.
 However, remember that if you settle with them today, your treatment tomorrow will not be covered.
 So, it is important to consider not only how you are feeling today, but how you may feel tomorrow, next week, next month, and maybe even for years to come.
 If you settle your case too early or sign anything from the insurance company, you may be signing away your right to full compensation should your injuries become worse or should you need further treatment.